+Our current diet barely meets all of our body’s needs.
+Excessive flour consumption and sedentary lifestyles make it difficult for the intestines to defecate waste as they should.
 If you have this problem, we recommend you read the following article.
-In it, we’ll tell you how to prepare pineapple to relieve constipation.
+In it, we share you how to prepare pineapple to relieve constipation.

 The great properties of pineapple

 Pineapple isn’t just a delicious and refreshing fruit, perfect for hot summer days.
-It also has many properties that are worth highlighting.
+It also has many properties that are worth highlighting:

 - It strengthens the immune system.